agajdosi/diplomantky3/web/content/2024-vystava/_index.en.md

 [Invitation to the opening](https://www.favu.vut.cz/f26745/d259562)

-The exhibition is co-organized by the Brno House of Arts (https://www.dum-umeni.cz/).
+The exhibition is co-organized by the [Brno House of Arts](https://www.dum-umeni.cz/).
-The media partner is Artalk (https://artalk.info).
+The media partner is [Artalk](https://artalk.info).

-Translated with DeepL.com (free version)